1) LastPass

 Kaye also includes appropriate calls to action:

-"The Special Rapporteur, recognizing that the value of encryption and anonymity tools depends on their widespread adoption, encourages States, civil society organizations and corporations to engage in a campaign to bring encryption by design and default to users around the world and, where necessary, to ensure that users at risk be provided the tools to exercise their right to freedom of opinion and expression securely.
+"The Special Rapporteur, recognizing that the value of encryption and anonymity tools depends on their widespread adoption, encourages States, civil society organizations and corporations to engage in a campaign to bring encryption by design and default to users around the world and, where necessary, to ensure that users at risk be provided the tools to exercise their right to freedom of opinion and expression securely."

 The report doesn't take quite as hard a line against encryption back doors as some of the big tech companies did recently, but it is nice to hear this coming from someone (anyone) in an official position.
 In the US, the fourth amendment protects citizens and their property from unreasonable and unwarranted searches, in the digital age, strong encryption is the one and only way to enforce that right to privacy.